 We know from experience that all sorts of bad things can happen when a child exits a kid-friendly app.
 From garbled text messages and reset iOS settings to surprise pizza deliveries and even $200 in accidental purchases, the potential for your child to get into trouble seems limitless.
 Thankfully, Apple offers an accessibility-related tool called Guided Access.

 Guided Access gives parents the power to restrict their child to accessing and using a single app.
 By setting up this feature, you get to decide what you want your child to interact with on the iPhone or iPad and make everything else off-limits unless they come to you for permission.
-In this resource, we'll teach you how to use Guided Access to your advantage.
-You'll also learn more advanced tips for restricting your child's movements in the iPhone.
-So, let's get started!
+In this resource, we’ll teach you how to use Guided Access to your advantage.
+You’ll also learn more advanced tips for restricting your child’s movements.
+So, let’s get started!

 How to Restrict Your Child to an App with Guided Access

 We created a video demonstration of how to set up and use Guided Access on your iPhone with Jellies as an example.
 While we focus on the iPhone in this demonstration, the process for setting up Guided Access on your iPad is very similar.
 You can watch the video above or follow these written instructions to set up Guided Access on your device: